 1 - 5 years

-Essix retainer online
+Essix online replacement retainer

 These online retainer companies will send you an impression kit that you use to make moulds of your teeth at home.
 Once you've made your moulds, you send them off to a dental lab.
-The lab will create your retainers and post them out to you.
+The lab will create your retainers and post them to you.

 Companies like Guardian Pro, Vivident and Retainers Online all offer this service in the UK.

 Hawley retainer online